 Looking at recent market trends, it’s clear that mobile is exploding and companies that don’t take action now to adopt mobile operations will miss a great opportunity to reach their audience and will struggle to compete in the near future.

-According to Deloitte’s Global Mobile Consumer Survey, consumers in developed markets have access to between four and eight portable devices connected to a mobile network, and these rates are constantly growing.
+According to the Pew Research Center, 95% of Americans now own a cell phone of some kind, and these rates are constantly growing.
 While laptop sales are declining, smartphone and tablet sales don’t seem to diminish, even in highly penetrated markets, primarily because of replacement cycles, advances in technology, declining prices, and continuous expansion of the user base.

-During Mobile World Congress 2014, researchers at Nielsen have given new insights on the mobile landscape, noting that not only is smartphone penetration growing, with over two-thirds (67%) of mobile subscribers in the U.S. owning smartphones in Q4 2013, but time spent using phones has dramatically increased thanks to entertainment and social media mobile content, in U.S., U.K., and Italy now exceeding Web usage on computers.
+Researchers at Nielsen have given insights on the mobile landscape, noting that not only is smartphone penetration growing, but the time spent using phones has dramatically increased thanks to entertainment and social media mobile content the in U.S., U.K., and Italy now exceeding Web usage on computers.

 With mobile device sales unlikely to diminish in the near future and app usage constantly growing all over the world, companies are facing a unique opportunity to reach their customers and engage with them in the most effective way ever.
 The potential of mobile communication is still only partially exploited, and there are thousands of cases proving it a successful strategy.